 The three parallel lines theorem is another theorem that provides a ratio between line segments created by a transversal of parallel lines, similar to the Intercept Theorem.

-It states that if three lines that are all parallel to each other are intersected by two transversal lines, the line segments of the traversal lines cut by the parallel line have equal proportions:
+It states that if three lines that are all parallel to each other are intersected by two transversal lines, the line segments of the traversal lines that are cut by the parallel line have equal proportions:

 Two transversal lines intersect three parallel lines, x, y, and z, at points A,B,C and D, E,F respectively.
 Show that |AB|/|BC|=|DE|/|EF|